 Its purpose is to administer the finances of the academy trust following full delegation of power from the Board of Governors.
-The Finance and Resources committee has met twice during the year however finance matters were also discussed at the final full Board of Governors meeting which was held on 29 June 2020.
+The Finance and Resources committee has met three times during the year.

 Attendance during the year at meetings was as follows: